MMUF Program Mission Statement

 Guided research is the foundation of MMUF, and it is intended to prepare the student for graduate study.
 Each fellow is required to conduct an individual research project under the guidance of a faculty mentor during the junior and senior years.

-Students gather several times a month to present their research, exchange and critique ideas and support each other's goals.
+Students gather weekly to present their research, exchange and critique ideas, support each other's goals, and participate in professional development workshops.

 * Students who receive federal and/or College financial aid should be aware that MMUF stipends may affect their financial aid package.
 In most cases, the impact will be minimal, but fellows should be in frequent contact with Mellon coordinators and BMC financial aid officers to avoid any problems.